-A Virtual Private Networks (VPN) allows a component from a trusted zone to be accessed from an untrusted zone.
-This technology is enable a user to access company data from a Starbuck Wi-Fi.
-It was a clever way to ensure that individuals that needed access, had access, when they need it from wherever they were in a secure manner.
+A Virtual Private Network (VPN) allows a component from a trusted zone to be accessed from an untrusted zone.
+This technology enables a user to access company data from Starbuck Wi-Fi.
+It was a clever way to ensure that individuals that needed access, had access when they need it from wherever they were in a secure manner.

-This articles explains why VPN’s have a purpose, but why the lay person does not a VPN.
+This article explains why VPNs have a purpose, but why the layperson does not need a VPN.

 What is a Virtual Private Network (VPN)?